PATAN TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO PATAN

 Peak Season: November to February

 At a distance of 50 km from Mehsana, 129 km from Ahmedabad, 142 km from Mount Abu, 237 km from Vadodara, 251 km from Gandhidham, 260 km from Udaipur, 266 km from Rajkot, 295 km from Bhuj, 345 km from Jamnagar, 366 km from Junagadh, 384 km from Surat, 446 km from Porbandar, 477 km from Dwarka and 672 km from Mumbai, Patan is an ancient fortified city located on the banks of Saraswati River in Gujarat, India.
-It is one of the popular historical destinations in India and among the top places to visit in Gujarat.
+It is one of the popular places to visit near Ahmedabad, and among the must-include places in Gujarat tour packages.

 The city is shielded by the fort walls and gates, which prevents the ancestral aura and old-world charm from escaping.
-From medieval forts to an ancient Kali Temple built in the Solanki dynasty, Patan today stands as a testimony of that bygone era.
-Rani ki Vav or the Queen's stepwell has the unique most architectural attributes and is the must visit place in Patan.
+From medieval forts to an ancient Kali temple built in the Solanki dynasty, Patan has many attractions that lure tourists as part of Patan tour packages.
+Rani ki Vav or the Queen's stepwell has the unique most architectural attributes and is the must-visit place in Patan.
 Sahasralinga Sarovar, Panchasara Parshwanath Jain Derasar, Khan Sarovar, Shankeshwar Jain Thirth, etc. are the other popular places to visit in Patan.

 Besides, Patan is also famous for Patola sarees, one of the finest hand-made textiles in the world.
 It has its origin in a very intricate and difficult technique of tie-dyeing and knot dyeing known as 'Bandhani'.
 It has gorgeous colors, designs, and durability and is one of a kind.
 Costs start from Rs.
 20,000 which may go up to Rs.
 20,00,000 depending on work done and thread used.
-There are only two families making Patola Sarees.
+Only two families are making Patola Sarees nowadays.